global-asp/asp-source/en/0332_lion-and-warthog.md

 hot.

 ##
-“Warthog!
+"Warthog!
 Please help me!
-Warthog!” cried Lion.
+Warthog!" cried Lion.
-“Please set me free from this trap,” pleaded Lion.
+"Please set me free from this trap," pleaded Lion.
-“Never,” said Warthog.
+"Never," said Warthog.
-“You are a cruel animal.
-You will eat me and my family for breakfast if I set you free.”
+"You are a cruel animal.
+You will eat me and my family for breakfast if I set you free."
-“I promise I will never do such a bad thing.
-We will be friends if you can set me free,” said Lion.
+"I promise I will never do such a bad thing.
+We will be friends if you can set me free," said Lion.

 ##
 Warthog felt sorry for the lion.
-“I do not like seeing you in such pain, thirsty and dying from hunger.”
+"I do not like seeing you in such pain, thirsty and dying from hunger."
 So he pulled at the trap with his long strong tusks and released Lion.
 Warthog saved his new friend.

 ##
-“Thank you very much my friend for saving my life,” said Lion.
-“I must go to my family now, good bye.”
+"Thank you very much my friend for saving my life," said Lion.
+"I must go to my family now, good bye."
-“Go well my friend,” said Warthog.
+"Go well my friend," said Warthog.
 He was happy that Lion was his friend.
-“My family will never have to run from the lion again,” he thought.
+"My family will never have to run from the lion again," he thought.

 ##